 You must complete all parts of the certificate.
 Where a description of the items purchased or leased is required, you list each type of machinery, equipment, parts and/or materials.
 It is not enough to simply state "production machinery and equipment".
-For example, if you are purchasing drill bits, slushers and pickaxes, you list each as a specific item on the form.
+For example, if you are purchasing drill bits, regulators or coiled tubing, you list each as a specific item on the form.

 If you are purchasing related services for PM&E, specify what PM&E the related service will be provided to.
-For example, state "repair services for an excavator" and not just "repairs".
+For example, state "repair services for a separator" and not just "repairs".